 In fact, Hastings Castle was the first castle ordered to be constructed by William the Conqueror after the Norman Conquest of 1066.
 That castle was wooden, and eventually fell into the sea – sensibly, it was rebuilt in stone.

-Over the years, the castle was battered by the weather and by armies, including during World War II.
+Over the years, the castle was battered by the weather and by armies, including during World War II when it took the brunt of German bombing runs aimed at the nearby town.
 Today, it is largely ruined, but still has hints of its former grandeur.

 How to get to Hastings Castle: You can get the Southern or Southeastern train from London to Hastings, which takes just under two hours.
 They run frequently from London St Pancras and London Bridge stations.